Search: 158 results

 Take note: their two sons, Zadok’s son Ahimaaz and Abiathar’s son Jonathan, are there with them.
 Send me everything you hear through them.”

-Then David said to Abishai and all his servants, “Look, my own son, my own flesh and blood, intends to take my life—how much more now this Benjaminite!
-Leave him alone and let him curse me; the Lord has told him to.
+Then David said to Abishai and to all his servants, "My own son, my very own flesh and blood, is trying to take my life.
+So also now this Benjaminite!
+Leave him alone so that he can curse, for the Lord has spoken to him.

 And Hushai said to Absalom, Not so; I am for that man whom the Lord and this people and all the men of Israel have taken as king, and I will take my place with him.